williamtong/battery_lifetime/README.md

 There many metrics to evaluate the efficacy of a model.
 The one we choose is MdAPE (Median Average Percent) because it is more robust to outliers.
 1. It uses <i>median</i> instead of mean.
-2. Unlike RMSE, it does not involve squaring of errors, which tend to exaggerate outlier errors.
+2. Unlike RMSE, it does not involve squaring of errors, which tends to exaggerate outlier errors.

 We see the RFM model performing better than the GBM model, which typically performs better.
 This is likely because of the small size of the data set.
 Below show the actuall vs. the predicted <i>Training</i> data set for the two model.
 One can see a clear sign of <i>overfitting</i> in the GBM model, but not in the RFM model.
 <figure>